SalishSeaCast/SalishSeaNowcast/docs/dev_deploy.rst

 each of the 4 daily forecast data sets are only available for slightly over a day, and EC does not maintain an archive of the HRDPS products.

-The HRDPS products files that we use are downloaded every 6 hours via the :py:mod:`SalishSeaTools.salishsea_tools.nowcast.workers.download_weather` worker.
+The HRDPS products files that we use are downloaded every 6 hours via the :py:mod:`SalishSeaNowcast.nowcast.workers.download_weather` worker.
 The downloads are controlled by 4 :program:`cron` jobs that run on :kbd:`salish`:

   * The :kbd:`06` forecast download starts at 04:00